TS3392/waggly/README.md

 - Within the database, navigate to *Settings > Connection strings* and copy the connection string titled *ADO.NET (SQL authentication)*.
 Replace *{your_password}* accordingly and keep aside for later use.

 ## 2. Create Azure Functions

 - Ensure the following installations are in place:
   - [Visual Studio Code](https://code.visualstudio.com/)
   - [Python 3.10](https://www.python.org/downloads/release/python-3100/)
   - [Python Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
   - [Azure Functions Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)
-- Open Visual Studio Code, open the Azure extension (*Shift+Alt+A*) and sign into the Azure account used at step 1.
+- Open Visual Studio Code, open the Azure extension (*Shift+Alt+A*) and sign into the Azure account used in Step 1.
 - Navigate to *Workspace > Create Function* and *Create new project* in a new folder, using *Python (Programming Model V2)* as the language and *3.10.0* as the Python interpreter.
 - In the Explorer for the new workspace, open *function_app.py* and replace the code in its entirety with [the version in this repository](functions/function_app.py).
+Save and close.
+- In the Resources section of the Azure extension, navigate to *Create a resource > Create Function App in Azure* and use *Python 3.10* as the runtime stack.
+- Right click on the new Function App and select *Deploy to Function App*.
+Once complete right click on *Application Settings* and select *Add New Setting*.
+The setting should be named *SqlConnectionString* and contain the connection string saved in Step 1.
+- Right click on *register_dog* / *register_walker*, select *Copy Function Url* and keep the links to each function aside.

 ## 3. Create Static Web App